georgesutphin/MCB585-2023/_episodes/01-R-RStudio-setup.md

 - "Know how to install and load packages."
 - "Know what resources are available if you get stuck."
 keypoints:
-- "R is the programming laguage; RStudio is a user friendly environment for interacting with R."
+- "R is the programming language; RStudio is a user friendly environment for interacting with R."
 - "Using RStudio can make programming in R much more productive."
 - "Consider what working directory you are in when sourcing a script."
 - "Use help() and ? to get basic information about functions."